eesantiago/media_server/initial_setup.md

 ## ensuer that all services place files in the media drive with the permission 774, the group must be able to read write and execute (watch)
+- ensure when moving to a new radarr instance the MEdiaCover files are copied over, this is not done automatically when restoring from backup
 ### Partitioning External Hardrive larger than 2TB

 sudo lsblk